AX1ao/ExplainIt/Results/Task2/Task2_1V_EvalRes.md

 ## 1. Correct Identifications often involved:

-- Functional group comparisons (COOH vs OH)
+- Recognizing acidic functional groups (e.g. COOH vs OH)
-- Charge stabilization (resonance, inductive effects)
+- Delocalization effects in anions (e.g. resonance in phenol vs ethanol)
-- Clear reasoning steps or structured breakdown
+- Inductive influence of substituents (e.g. methyl in acetic acid)
-- References to electron-withdrawing/donating effects
+- Accurate hybridization and lone pair availability comparisons

 ## 2. Partial Identifications were seen when:

-- The model made a correct pick but gave incomplete or vague justification
+- The model picked the correct molecule but failed to explain why
-- Prompts were more observational than analytical
+- Atom/group lists were correct but not analyzed for reactivity
-- Multiple factors were mentioned but not weighed properly
+- The reasoning was hedged or lacked follow-through

 ## 3. Incorrect Identifications still included:

-- Descriptions without judgment (“X has a methyl group…” with no follow-up)
+- Flipping correct acid/base roles (e.g. benzoic vs benzaldehyde)
-- Focus on irrelevant features (e.g. brain receptors)
+- Confusing solubility or bonding with acidity
-- Mixing up acidity vs basicity, or not picking a side at all
+- Failing to mention or weigh key structural features

 ---